Understanding how extreme weather is impacting the feasibility of greenhouses for agricultural research.

 - The provision of a sterile and clean environment for micropropagation and plant tissues culture research

-- Protection from extreme weather as an indoor system doesn’t rely on the outside climate replicate the desirable light and heating conditions inside
+- Protection from extreme weather as an indoor system doesn’t rely on the outside climate to replicate the desirable light and heating conditions inside

 - Security of research with GMO’s, providing the necessary quarantine and bio-safety containment to conduction such analysis